Niagara College Offers Courses In Growing Pot With A One-Year Certificate Program

 — Niagara College (@niagaracollege) September 15, 2018

-The course covers issues regarding plant nutrition, climate and pest control, as well as plant selection.
+The course covers issues regarding plant nutrition, climate, and pest control as well as plant selection.
 There are also a few courses covering the legal issues surrounding the growth, processing, distribution, and use of marijuana in Canada.
-There is a portion of the course that is field-work, which places students with a legal grow houses, and job placement is available upon graduation per the NCC website.
+There is a portion of the course that is fieldwork, which places students with legal grow houses, and job placement is available upon graduation, per the NCC website.